zachpmanson/zachpmanson.github.io/blog/h-chord/h-chord.md

 <details markdown="1">
 <summary>An aside on Ultimate Guitar HTML</summary>
 The way Ultimate Guitar handles data is bizarre.
-It passes a static HTML page to the client, but this page doesn't contain any chords, lyrics or metadata.
-This information is all contained within a giant JSON payload in an escaped string within an attribute of a random `div`, and is rendered using client side JavaScript.
-This contains all the metadata, the content of the songs, the chord patterns and a ton of other information.
-Why isn't this just incrementally statically generated?
-Or SSR?
+It passes a static dehydrated HTML page to the client.
+The data payload is in the HTML as well, but instead of being contained in a `script` tag it's a giant JSON payload in an escaped string within an attribute of a random `div`
 </details>

 ## One Google Search Later